Jean Harris-Evans

 Summary

-I am an experienced academic and interested in all aspects of work with marginalised young people, particularly young people and professional practice, young people in care, student transitions and risk and young people in outdoor activities.
-I am also interested in leadership and management in relation to the above.
+I am an experienced academic and interested in all aspects of work with marginalised young people, particularly young people and professional practice, young people in care, student transitions and risk, and young people in outdoor activities.
+I am also interested in leadership and management in relation to education.

 About

-I am currently employed as a Senior Research Fellow in the Department of Law and Criminology and an Associate Lecturer in the Sheffield Institute of Education (SIOE) where I am involved with a variety of courses related to Education, Teaching and Childhood.
+I am currently employed as a Senior Research Fellow in the Institute of Law and Justice and as an Associate Lecturer in the Sheffield Institute of Education (SIOE) where I am involved with a variety of courses related to Childhood and Education.

 Prior to these (part time) roles, I was the Vice Principal for Higher Education at The Sheffield College where I was responsible for all aspects of Higher Education and Access provision at the College.